lukegib/Vidly/README.md

 }
 ```

-Now you should see a success status and you're new users email and name!
+Now you should see a success status with your new users email and name!

-#### logging in
+### Logging in
 To login we need to navigate to the api/auth route.
 We enter the username and password via raw JSON in the body and post it.

 ```json